-"Remuneration Policy").
+On June 5th 2020, the Company's Annual General Meeting adopted the Remuneration Policy for members of the Management Board and Supervisory Board of Seco/Warwick S.A. (the "Remuneration Policy").
 The Remuneration Policy defines the organisational framework for remunerating Management Board and Supervisory Board members and establishes a coherent remuneration system.
 The Company pays remuneration to members of the Governing Bodies only in accordance with the Remuneration Policy.
 On June 10th 2021, by Resolution No. 20, the Annual General Meeting adopted amendments to the Remuneration Policy.

-5. Agreements between SECO/WARWICK S.A. and its management staff, providing for compensation in the event of resignation or removal from office without a good reason or following acquisition of SECO/WARWICK S.A. by another company
+5. Agreements between the SECO/WARWICK Group companies and their management staff, providing for compensation in the event of resignation or removal from office without a good reason or following acquisition of the Company by another company